 Sustainable Agriculture Volunteer

-Sustainable Agriculture Volunteers introduce improved technologies to maximize crop production, diversify farming, encourage appropriate agricultural practices, and create new opportunities for smallholder farmers.
+Sustainable Agriculture Volunteers collaborate with partners to introduce improved technologies to maximize crop production, diversify farming, encourage appropriate agricultural practices, and create new opportunities for smallholder farmers.
 Through training and capacity building, Peace Corps Tanzania’s Sustainable Agriculture project promotes food security, sustainable livelihoods, and increased resilience.
 Volunteers mobilize community leaders, identify community counterparts and work with individual farmers and community-based organizations interested in learning new and improved ways of farming.
 They support awareness raising and play the role of development catalyst.
-Examples of Volunteer activities include:
+Examples of Volunteer activities include collaborating to:

 • Train farmers to employ new crop cultivation technologies and management practices to improve crop production, mainly horticulture crops, and food security.